MorganBergen/operating-systems/notes/00-overview.md

 ##  introduction

-####  operating system

--  an os is a program that acts as an intermediary between the user of a computer and the computer hardware
--  goals of the os are to execute programs, make the computer system easy to use, and utilize hardware efficiently
--  hardware $\leftrightarrow$ os $\leftrightarrow$ applications $\leftrightarrow$ users
--  an os is a resource allocator and a control program
-    +  a resource allocator decides between conflicting requests for efficient and fair resource use
-    +  a control program controls execution of programs to prevent errors and improper use of the computer

-####  kernel

--  the kernel is the one program running at all times on the computer

-####  bootstrap program

--  loaded at power up or reboot
-    +  stored in rom or eprom known as **firmware**, initializes all aspects of the system and loads os kernel and starts execution
--  i/o and cpu can execute concurrently
--  device controllers inform the cpu that it is finished with operating by causing an **interrupt**
-    +  interrupt transfers control the interrupt service routine generally, through the **interrupt vector**, which contains the addresses of all the service routines
-    +  incoming interrupts are disabled while another interrupt is being processes
-    +  **trap** is a software generated interrupt caused by error or user request
-    +  os determines which type of interrupt has occurred by **polling** or the **vector interrupt system**

-####  system call

--  request to the operating system to allow user to wait for i/o completion

-####  device status table

--  contains entry for each i/o device indicating its type, address, and state
--  os indexes into the i/o device table to determine device status and to modify the table entry to include interrupt

-####  storage structure

--  main memory -  **random access**, **volatile**
--  secondary memory -  extension of main memory that provides large **non-volatile** storage
--  disk -  divided into **tracks** which are subdivided into **sectors**, the **disk controller** determines logical interaction between the device of the computer

-####  caching

--  copying information into faster a storage system

-####  multiprocessor systems

--  increased throughput, economy of scale, increased reliability
--  can be asymmetric or symmetric
--  **clustered systems** -  linked multiprocessor systems

-####  multiprogramming

--  provides efficiency via **job scheduling**
--  when the os has to wait (ex. for i/o), switches to another job

-####  timesharing

--  cpu switches jobs so frequently that each user can interact with each job while its running **interactive computing**

-####  dual mode

--  dual mode operation allows os to protect itself and other system components -  **user mode** and **kernel mode**
--  some instructions are only executable in kernel mode, these are **privileged**
--  single threaded processes have one **program counter**, multi threaded processes have one pc per thread

-####  protection

--  mechanism for controlling access of processes or users to resources defined by the operating system

-####  security

--  defense of a system against attacks

-####  user ids

--  one per user and **group id**, determine which users and groups of users have which privileges
+###  operating system

+an os is a program that acts as an intermediary between the user of a computer and the computer hardware

+goals of the os are to execute programs, make the computer system easy to use, and utilize hardware efficiently

+hardware $\leftrightarrow$ os $\leftrightarrow$ applications $\leftrightarrow$ users

+an os is a resource allocator and a control program

+a resource allocator decides between conflicting requests for efficient and fair resource use

+a control program controls execution of programs to prevent errors and improper use of the computer

+###  kernel

+the kernel is the one program running at all times on the computer

+###  bootstrap program

+loaded at power up or reboot, stored in rom or eprom known as **firmware**, initializes all aspects of the system and loads os kernel and starts execution

+i/o and cpu can execute concurrently

+device controllers inform the cpu that it is finished with operating by causing an **interrupt**

+interrupt transfers control the interrupt service routine generally, through the **interrupt vector**, which contains

+the addresses of all the service routines

+incoming interrupts are disabled while another interrupt is being processes

+**trap** is a software generated interrupt caused by error or user request

+os determines which type of interrupt has occurred by **polling** or the **vector interrupt system**

+###  system call

+request to the operating system to allow user to wait for i/o completion

+###  device status table

+contains entry for each i/o device indicating its type, address, and state

+os indexes into the i/o device table to determine device status and to modify the table entry to include interrupt

+###  storage structure

+main memory -  **random access**, **volatile**

+secondary memory -  extension of main memory that provides large **non-volatile** storage

+disk -  divided into **tracks** which are subdivided into **sectors**, the **disk controller** determines logical interaction between the device of the computer

+###  caching

+copying information into faster a storage system

+###  multiprocessor systems

+increased throughput, economy of scale, increased reliability can be asymmetric or symmetric
+**clustered systems** -  linked multiprocessor systems

+###  multiprogramming

+provides efficiency via **job scheduling**

+when the os has to wait (ex. for i/o), switches to another job

+###  timesharing

+cpu switches jobs so frequently that each user can interact with each job while its running **interactive computing**

+###  dual mode

+dual mode operation allows os to protect itself and other system components -  **user mode** and **kernel mode**

+some instructions are only executable in kernel mode, these are **privileged**

+single threaded processes have one **program counter**, multi threaded processes have one pc per thread

+###  protection

+mechanism for controlling access of processes or users to resources defined by the operating system

+###  security

+defense of a system against attacks

+###  user ids

+one per user and **group id**, determine which users and groups of users have which privileges

 ##  os structures